MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

-[A] We will try to include other GNN explanation techniques in the revised paper.
+[A] We will include other GNN explanation techniques in the revised paper.